dead-simple, super minimal pastebin in C

 To build this project, you'll need a libc implementation (only tested with glibc), optionally a separate libcrypt implementation, and Git.
 Most Linux distributions should have all of these by default, but in case yours doesn't:

-pacman -S glibc libxcrypt git
+• pacman -S glibc libxcrypt git

-emerge --ask sys-libs/glibc dev-vcs/git
+• emerge --ask sys-libs/glibc dev-vcs/git

-apt install glibc git
+• apt install glibc git

-- Clone this repository:
+1. Clone this repository:

 git clone https://git.swurl.xyz/swirl/pacebin && cd pacebin

-- Now, you need to compile.
+1. Now, you need to compile.
 When compiling, you can optionally choose to disable the ability to use custom links for pastes.
-This can easily be done by setting
+This can easily be done by setting DISABLE_CUSTOM_LINKS to 1; i.e. make DISABLE_CUSTOM_LINKS=1.
+Defaults to 0, enabling them.

 make

-- Now, you need to install.
+1. Now, you need to install.
 NGINX and systemd files are provided in this project; you may choose not to install them.

-options.
-This is useful for packagers; i.e. for a PKGBUILD: make prefix=/usr DESTDIR=${pkgdir} install
+For all install commands, you may optionally provide prefix and DESTDIR options.
+This is useful for packagers; i.e. for a PKGBUILD: make prefix=/usr DESTDIR=${pkgdir} install.

 Available install commands are as follows:

-installs the executable file.make install-systemd
+• make install-bin installs the executable file.

-installs the NGINX file.
+• make install-nginx installs the NGINX file.

-For example, on a non-systemd system using NGINX, you would run make install-bin install-nginx
+For example, on a non-systemd system using NGINX, you would run make install-bin install-nginx.

-- If using systemd, change the environment file to reflect your desired options:
+1. If using systemd, change the environment file to reflect your desired options:

 vim /etc/pacebin.conf

-- You can now enable and start the service:
+1. You can now enable and start the service:

 systemctl enable --now pacebin